thomasklbg/thomasklbg.github.io/_pages/about.md

 My research interests broadly span topics in reinforcement learning, including learning from bandit or preference feedback and inverse reinforcement learning.
-At the moment, I'm particularly interested in problems at the intersection of RL and algorithmic game theory, such as online mechanism design under uncertainty.
+At the moment, I'm particularly interested in problems at the intersection of reinforcement learning and algorithmic game theory, such as incentive-aware online learning and approximate mechanism design.

 ### News